tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 #### Pricing

 We bill LEB bandwidth usage on a daily basis and adopt a tiered pricing approach.
-You are charged for your peak bandwidth usage in a day.
+The fee is charged based on your peak bandwidth usage in a day.
 See below for the pricing tiers:

 | Bandwidth Tier | Price (USD/Mbps/Day) |
 | -------------------- | ------------------ |